 Camp Australia has some preferred templates to be used for children with medical conditions.
 Our educators receive training relating to the use of these templates, as they provide standardisation and consistency across our services and support educators to keep children safe.
-The preferred templates are available for asthma, anaphylaxis and allergic reactions and can be downloaded from the Camp Australia Parent Portal to be endorsed by the child's medical practitioner.
-For diabetes, epilepsy and other medical conditions, parents should submit the plan endorsed by the child's medical practitioner.
+The preferred templates are available for asthma, anaphylaxis and allergic reactions and can be downloaded from the Camp Australia Parent Portal.
+These medical templates are to be endorsed by the child's medical practitioner.
+For diabetes, epilepsy and other medical conditions, parents should submit the plan provided and endorsed by the child's medical practitioner.